guettli/programming-guidelines/README.md

 It's the job of automated CI (Continuous Integration) to run all tests.
 That's not your job.

+### Time is too short to care for "E302 expected 2 blank lines, found 1"

+Style Guide Enforcements (like [flake8 for Python](https://flake8.pycqa.org/en/latest/)) don't help much.

+Time is too short to manually make the style guide checker happy by editing the source code.

+>  E302 expected 2 blank lines, found 1

+I don't want to waste my time with "errors" like above.
+This is no error.
+The code is great and makes the customer happy.

+Reading the message, understanding it, opening the file, editing it, re-runing the checker ....
+No, this is not productive.

+The solution is (like almost always) **automation**

+Style guide enforcement does not help.

+Automated source code styling helps.

+Unfortuantely this is not solved yet.

+For the Python there is [black](https://github.com/psf/black), but it is not ready yet.

 ### CI

 Use continuous integration.
 Only tested code is allowed to get deployed.